 #12 When You Think You Have No Wall Space

 I’ll be honest.
-I am not a huge fan of shelves over the toilet.
+I am not a huge fan of this particular over the toilet shelf ikea sells.
 If you’re going to do this, keep neat and as sparse as possible.

 Baskets will help a ton to keep this from becoming a cluttered disaster area with a high potential for stuff falling on your head when you are in a, umm, vulnerable position.